Iran: ‘Working to prevent war, dialogue with world possible,’ says president amid tensions with US

 Iranian President Hassan Rouhani on Thursday said dialogue with the world remained “possible” despite rising tensions with the United States, AFP reported.
 He also added that Tehran was working daily “to prevent military confrontation or war”.

 Tensions between Washington and Tehran have spiked since top military general Qassem Soleimani was killed in a drone strike by the US in Baghdad on January 3.
 Iran attacked US military targets in Iraq on January 8 in retaliation.
-No Americans were hurt, but hours later Iran shot down a Ukrainian airliner in what its authorities have acknowledged as a tragic mistake, prompting anti-government protests and criticism from across the country.
+Hours later, Iran shot down a Ukrainian airliner in what its authorities have acknowledged as a tragic mistake, prompting anti-government protests and criticism from across the country.
 Washington has also slapped new sanctions to throttle Iran’s oil exports as part of a “maximum pressure” policy.

 “The government is working daily to prevent military confrontation or war,” Rouhani said in a televised speech, adding that dialogue with the international community was difficult but remained “possible”.